kiplaacollo/Portfolio-website/README.md

 # 📖 [Kiplaacollo Portfolio website] <a name="about-project"></a>

 > This is one way to express myself to the world about what I am capable of doing.
 In this project I will use to showcase my different projects and about me.
+I have also added contact form for people to reach to me.

 ## 🛠 Built With <a name="built-with"></a>
 This project built with Html, CSS and Javascript